Diálogos Duo Residencies

 Contemporary Brazilian Music

-Their expansive body of repertoire, dynamic artistic chemistry and Boukas's decades of expertise has ignited the keen attention of universities and festivals of contemporary Classical, Jazz, Latin and New music.
+Their expansive body of repertoire, dynamic artistic synergy and Boukas's decades of Brazilian music expertise has ignited the keen attention of universities and festivals of contemporary Classical, World, Jazz, Latin and New music.

 "Diálogos Duo repertoire is not only indispensable to today’s concert artists, but offers a vast educational resource and gateway for assimilating Brazilian music vocabulary while addressing fundamental technique and musicianship.
-I am certain that Boukas’s present and future works for Diálogos Duo will be a perennial contribution to contemporary clarinet-guitar literature."
+I am certain that Boukas’s present and future works for Diálogos Duo will be a perennial contribution to contemporary clarinet-guitar literature and pedagogy."

 Dr. João Luiz Rezende Lopes